BashPrime/prime-hint-tracker/README.md

 # Metroid Prime Hint Tracker

-A hint tracker which helps organize the hints that players write down during a play session.
+A tracker which helps organize the hints that players write down during a randomizer play session.

-The following games are supported:
+The following game randomizers are supported:

 * Metroid Prime
 * Metroid Prime 2: Echoes